Shawn-Nichol/AndroidKotlinGuide/User Interface/RecyclerView/DiffUtil/Implement DiffUtil.md

 ## 1) Update RV class Signature
-Extend Listadapter with the desire model type and the class that extendds the ItemViewHolder, and DiffUtil class.
+Extend Listadapter with the desire model type and the class that extends the ItemViewHolder, and DiffUtil class.
 Note you need to import androix library the android library will provide errors.
 ```
 // Extend the ListAdapter
 //    @Type of list, RecyclerViewAdapterClass>(